-If you are a business owner, you can get the benefit of Simplified Employee Pension (SEP) IRA contributions.
+You can benefit from Simplified Employee Pension (SEP) IRA contributions as a business owner.
 These contributions are deductible with higher contribution limits.

 Note that income eligibility limits apply to Roth IRAs and the deductibility of traditional IRAs, but you can talk to an advisor for help.

-You might think as a first time taxpayer that the standard deduction is enough for you.
-The standard deduction amounts for 2015 taxes are $6,300 for singles and $12,600 for married couples.
+As a first-time taxpayer, you might think the standard deduction is enough for you.
+The average deduction amounts for 2015 taxes are $6,300 for singles and $12,600 for married couples.

-Itemized deductions, however, are those certain types of expenses that you make throughout the year and they are tax-deductible.
+However, itemized deductions are those specific expenses you make throughout the year and are tax-deductible.
 You can itemize if the total amount of these expenses is greater than the standard deduction amount.
-Moreover, you can get itemized deductions on various expenses including charitable contributions, medical and dental expenses, state and local income taxes, and home mortgage interest.
+Moreover, you can get itemized deductions on various expenses, including charitable contributions, medical and dental expenses, state and local income taxes, and home mortgage interest.

-If you don’t itemize, there are still other tax deductions known as above-the-line deductions.
+Other tax deductions are still known as above-the-line deductions if you don’t itemize.
 You can take these tax breaks without itemizing.
-They actually reduce your taxable income.
+They reduce your taxable income.

 Filing taxes can be intimidating to the uninitiated, so you may want to look at getting some help.
 You can get free tax assistance at the Internal Revenue Service Volunteer Income Tax Assistance if your gross income is less than or equals $54,000.